Azure/typespec-azure/docs/libraries/azure-core/rules/use-standard-operations.md

 op myResourceCreate(@body resource: MyResource);
 ```

-Using operations from `Azure.Core.Foundations` it not acceptable either.
+Using operations from `Azure.Core.Foundations` is not acceptable either.

 ```tsp
 op myResourceRead is Azure.Core.Foundations.Operation<{}, MyResource>;